-- Remove the right upper fairing cover (see Upper Fairing Cover Removal in the Frame chapter). - Remove the throttle cable lower ends [A] from the throttle pulley. - Pull off the throttle body assy from the holder. - After removing the throttle body assy, stuff pieces of lint -free, clean cloths into the throttle body assy holders.
+- Remove the throttle cable lower ends [A] from the throttle pulley. - Pull off the throttle body assy from the holder. - After removing the throttle body assy, stuff pieces of lint -free, clean cloths into the throttle body assy holders.

 If dirt gets into the engine, excessive engine wear and possible engine damage will occur.